 UNLEASHING THE COMPETITIVE MINDSET

-I attended a high performance sport seminar once and one of the speakers asked all the participants how important the mind was in their sport.
-He asked what percentage the mind played in their sport compared to technique, fitness, nutrition etc.
+I once attended a high-performance sports seminar, and one of the speakers asked all the participants how important the mind was in their sport.
+He asked what percentage the mind played in their sport compared to technique, fitness, nutrition, and other factors.

 The representatives from all the various sports estimated the importance of the mind and the answers varied, but not by much.
-Everyone estimated the percentage to be between 75-90%.
+Everyone estimated the percentage to be between 75% and 90%.
 They all thought the mind was the most important aspect.

-The speakers’ next question was even more reveling.
-He asked “what percentage of practice time do you devote to training the mental aspects in your sport”?
-The answers fell between 10-15%!
+The speakers’ next question was even more revealing.
+He asked, “What percentage of practice time do you devote to training the mental aspects in your sport”?
+The answers fell between 10% and 15%!

-I have always prided myself in being able to improve the results of the players I work with.
-To achieve better results I have needed to understand the elements that contribute to a stronger mentality in match-play.
-I have needed to understand the way the mind works, what the dangers are and how to address them.
+I have always taken pride in being able to improve the results of the players I work with.
+To achieve better results, I have needed to understand the elements that contribute to a stronger mentality in match-play.
+I have required to know how the mind works, what the dangers are, and how to address them.

 1. It’s Not About The (Bike) Strokes

 Most tennis players starting in competition think tennis is all about the strokes.
-While warming up before the match they are trying to obtain perfect technique in the belief that this is the prerequisite to winning.
-However when the match starts it’s the mental aspects that eat away at their game first, ultimately causing the strokes to fail.
+While warming up before the match, they are trying to perfect their technique in the belief that this is the prerequisite for winning.
+However, when the match starts, it’s the mental aspects that initially affect their game, ultimately causing the strokes to fail.

-Stress is a part of practise... it helps us grow as players
+Stress is a part of practice... it helps us grow as players

-Your Homework: Monitor your mind-set in the lead-up to competition.
+Your Homework: Monitor your mindset in the days leading up to the competition.
 Are you ready to believe in yourself, fight adversity and combat stress?
 This is where your focus and energy must be directed.
 The time to work on your strokes has past, it all becomes mental now.

 2. Avoid Stress at Your Peril!

 Your Homework: Stress is trying to teach you something, listen and learn.
-Add stress into your practice sessions any chance you get.
-Learn to use it as a teacher, motivator and a stimulant to better performance.
+Add stress to your practice sessions whenever possible.
+Learn to use it as a teacher, motivator and stimulant to better performance.
 Face it front on and deal with it.
-Ignoring competitive stress will only make it worse.
+Ignoring competitive stress will only exacerbate it.

 3. The Coach Takes Responsibility…

-At this point you have (1) recognized that it’s really about the mind and not the stroke mechanics (2) realized that stress is a natural ingredient of competition and can be used as a tool to stimulate a higher level of play.
+At this point, you have (1) recognised that it’s really about the mind and not the stroke mechanics, and (2) realised that stress is a natural ingredient of competition and can be used as a tool to stimulate a higher level of play.

 It’s now important to for the Coach and the Player to divide responsibility for the result.

 Your Homework: The player’s responsibility is to perform exactly how they have been taught in practice… to the best of their ability.
-Win or lose, the player must take whatever has been taught in practice and apply it in the match.
+Win or lose, the player must apply whatever has been taught in practice in the match.

-The Coach’s responsibility is to take responsibility for the result, win or lose.
-If the player loses because of a technical, tactical or physical reason, the coach must takes steps to remedy the problem before the next match if possible.
+The coach’s responsibility is to take responsibility for the result, whether it is a win or a loss.
+If the player loses due to a technical, tactical, or physical reason, the coach must take steps to remedy the problem before the next match, if possible.

 Comments